The Voice of the Anti-Imperialist Movement from

 Republic of Aztlan

-This piece sums up the trials and tribulations of CP, their factionalism and devotion to the unions seemed to drown the internal semi-colonies of the time.
-The Comintern and in particular Stalin’s guidance, led the CP to finally give the Black nation and their struggles against national oppression some attention.
-Aztlán was ripe for development during this time when white labor denied Chican@s as many other oppressed at the time.
+This piece sums up the trials and tribulations of the CP.
+Their factionalism and devotion to the unions seemed to drown out the suffering of the internal semi-colonies of the time.
+The Comintern and, in particular, Stalin’s guidance, led the CP to finally give the Black nation and their struggles against national oppression some attention.
+Aztlán was ripe for development during this time when white labor denied Chican@s as well as many other oppressed at the time.

 An interesting mention in this piece was on the development of a “guerilla military force.”
 In discussing the communist activities of the 1920’s the writers state: